It really does pay to do your research before you buy. From drum size to spin speed, discover what you need to know to get the best washing machine.

 But there can be exceptions, so check the specifications before choosing a model.

-Check to make sure you don't end up with a machine that leaves no space to walk down your galley kitchen or sticks out from underneath work surfaces.
+Check to make sure you don't end up with a machine that sticks out from underneath the work surface or takes up valuable space in a smaller kitchen.

 Table notes: Source GFK washing machine data 2016-2018